Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - [ ] `transition: position 400ms linear;`
 - [ ] `transition: opacity 1s ease-in;`

 #### Q94.
 In this example, what color will the paragraphs be and why?
-In this example, what color will the paragraphs be and why?

 ```
 article p { color: blue; }